 But all is not bleak.
 Amazon, Target and Walmart among others, are thriving.
 Online orders have increased by 52% and online grocery shopping has increased an incredible 233%.

-Here are some retailers whose business is thriving during this crisis (and ones we’re all very familiar with):
+Here are some retailers who are thriving during this pandemic:

 Amazon has to be the bread winner from this list, and probably every list ever in terms of dominating sales.
 Compared to this time last year, their sales are up 35%.
 They are also excelling in their grocery sales, with Whole Foods or Amazon Fresh as two online food shopping options (although Amazon Fresh is not available for delivery to some locations).
 Of those who ordered groceries online during the pandemic, 60% of them ordered on Amazon.
 Amazon’s dominance comes as no surprise when considering their success before quarantine.
 To keep up with demand, Amazon has been hiring thousands of workers to not only help themselves, but also to attract those workers recently laid off from other nonessential retail.